 More and more businesses have been increasingly automating their processes over the past decade.
 Nowadays, automation in business is only gaining momentum and shows no signs of stopping.

 However, process automation is not just about removing humans from the picture.
-The automation of business processes using software solutions allows for a better allocation of resources and increases productivity.
+The automation of business processes using software solutions allows for a better allocation of resources and increased productivity.

 This article explains how business process automation can simplify tedious tasks with just a few clicks.